 Adjunct Faculty, Madonna University, Livonia, MI

 Educator, American International School in Johannesburg, South Africa

 Diegel has developed expertise in identifying primary source materials that classroom teachers will find useful and providing hands-on training for teachers and students in the recognition and use of primary sources.
 Diegel has extensive knowledge and experience in teaching social studies and English through the use of primary source materials, Formative Assessment, and Standards Based Grading.
-Diegel also serves as a Library of Congress Teaching with Primary Sources (TPS) Midwest Region trainer.
+Diegel has served as a Library of Congress Teaching with Primary Sources (TPS) Midwest Region trainer.

 In addition to playing volleyball, basketball, and softball at Kalamazoo College, Diegel has coached at the collegiate, high school, and middle school levels.
 As an assistant coach for Kalamazoo College, Diegel traveled with the team in 2009 to compete and train in China.
 Previously, Diegel was an assistant coach for Schoolcraft College for three years.
 Diegel won Coach of the Year honors while coaching at Franklin High School.
 Likewise, Diegel coached Emerson Middle School and Holmes Middle School girls’ volleyball and basketball.
 Diegel was inducted into the Kalamazoo College Athletic Hall of Fame in 2017.

 Teaching is one of the noblest forms of service I know.
 This calling is a passion rooted deeply in integrity, perseverance, patience, and compassion.
 I teach because I believe this young generation can make the world a better place.
 Together, we have the opportunity to create a community willing to listen and learn from each other; a community in which different ideas and beliefs may be shared and celebrated safely with open-mindedness and honesty; a community willing to endure challenges with the intent of being stronger and better because of them.